mail4hafij/SOLID/README.md

 RESTAPI
   - This is the restful API implentation project.
 It can listen to WCF / WCFIIS / DEV.
+  - Locally it is listening to WCF(http) project.
   - Depends on API.

 WEB
   - This is the public website.
 It can listen to WCF / WCFISS/ DEV.
+  - Locally it is listening to DEV project.
   - Depends on API.